jschaedl/iban-validation/README.md

 ## How to contribute

-If you want to fix some bugs or want to enhance some functionality, please fork the master branch and create your own development branch.
+If you want to fix some bugs or want to enhance some functionality, please fork one of the release branches and create your own development branch.
 Then fix the bug you found or add your enhancements and make a pull request.
 Please commit your changes in tiny steps and add a detailed description on every commit.

 ### Unit Testing

 All pull requests must be accompanied by passing unit tests.
-This repository uses phpunit and Composer.
+This repository uses PHPUnit and Composer.
 You must run `composer --dev install` to install this package's dependencies.
 You can run the tests via:

 ```sh